 With traffic lights and pedestrian crossings, you may be wondering how pedestrians sustain injuries while walking.
-A few causes of pedestrian car accidents include:
+A few causes of pedestrian-car accidents may include:

-- Driving under the influence: Motorists who get behind the wheel while intoxicated or under the influence of illegal or prescribed drugs can kill or severely injure bystanders.
-In most cases, the harm occurs even before the police pulls the vehicle off the road and performs alcohol breath testing via a blood alcohol concentration test.
+Motorists who get behind the wheel while intoxicated or under the influence of illegal or prescribed drugs can kill or severely injure bystanders.
+In most cases, the harm occurs even before the police pull the vehicle off the road and perform alcohol breath testing via a blood alcohol concentration test.

 Types of Injuries Following Pedestrian Accidents

-Due to the obvious size to weight difference, a pedestrian accident can cause significant injuries—the larger the vehicle, the greater the speed, the higher the force of impact.
+Due to the obvious size to weight difference, a pedestrian accident can cause significant injuries.
+The larger the vehicle is, and the greater the speed, the higher the force of impact will be.
 The following are common injuries sustained in pedestrian accidents.